Battery and charger information

 Safe removal.
 Always switch the device off and disconnect the charger before removing the battery.

 Proper charging.
 Unplug the charger from the electrical plug and the device when not in use.
 Do not leave a fully charged battery connected to a charger, since overcharging may shorten its lifetime.
 If left unused, a fully charged battery will lose its charge over time.

 Avoid extreme temperatures.
-Always try to keep the battery between 15°C and 25°C (59°F and 77°F).
+Always try to keep the battery between 59°F and 77°F (15°C and 25°C).
 Extreme temperatures reduce the capacity and lifetime of the battery.
 A device with a hot or cold battery may not work temporarily.
 Battery performance is particularly limited in temperatures well below freezing.

 Do not short-circuit.
 Accidental short-circuiting can occur when a metallic object such as a coin, clip, or pen causes direct connection of the positive (+) and negative (-) terminals of the battery.
 (These look like metal strips on the battery.)
 This might happen, for example, when you carry a spare battery in your pocket or purse.
 Short-circuiting the terminals may damage the battery or the connecting object.

 Disposal.
 Do not dispose of batteries in a fire as they may explode.
 Dispose of batteries according to local regulations.
 Please recycle when possible.
-Do not dispose as household garbage.
+Do not dispose as household waste.

 Leak.
 Do not dismantle, cut, open, crush, bend, puncture, or shred cells or batteries.
 In the event of a battery leak, prevent battery liquid contact with skin or eyes.
 If this happens, flush the affected areas immediately with water, or seek medical help.